 Lord Rothermere, who had engaged a legal team of seventeen to mount his defence, told the judge, it was preposterous that he had agreed to support Princess Stephanie "for the rest of her life".
 He admitted that between 1932 and 1938 he had paid her considerably more than £51,000 (almost £2 million in today's money).
 He added that she was always "pestering and badgering me" for money.
 That is why he sent her away to Berlin to be with Hitler.

-On 14th November, 1939, Margot Asquith (Lady Oxford) wrote to Princess Stephanie: "Dearest Stephanie, We are all with you.
+On 14th November, 1939, Margot Asquith (Lady Oxford) wrote to Princess Stephanie von Hohenlohe: "Dearest Stephanie, We are all with you.
 I have always told you Rothermere is no good.
 I respect you for having challenged him.
 Never mind the outcome.
 He is finished here.
 I know what I am saying.
-The most important things in life are: (1) To love and to be loved.
-(2).
+The most important things in life are: (i) To love and to be loved. (ii).
 To be trusted.
 Rothermere has neither."
+(185)

 Lord Rothermere was now aware that MI5 had copies of his letters to Adolf Hitler.
-Fearing that he might be arrested for treason and decided to go and live in Bermuda where he died on 26th November 1940.
+Fearing that he might be arrested for treason and decided to go and live in Bermuda.
+On his arrival he was admitted to King Edward VII Memorial Hospital.
+Suffering from serious heart trouble he died on 26th November 1940.
+(187)

 I urge all British young men and women to study closely the progress of the Nazi regime in Germany.
 They must not be misled by the misrepresentations of its opponents.
 The most spiteful distracters of the Nazis are to be found in precisely the same sections of the British public and press as are most vehement in their praises of the Soviet regime in Russia.